McKelvey-Jack/De-Swap/README.md

 The app is built with React Native on expo.
 We have used firebase for our user authentication, firebase storage to store the uploads and cloud firestore for the live chat.

-A video demonstration is the app will be available shortly.
+A video demonstration of the app will be available shortly.